-The Virgin Islands University Center for Excellence in Developmental Disabilities Education, Research, and Service (VI UCEDD) at the University of the Virgin Islands will be hosting Evalyne Njuguna during the Fall 2018 fellowship.
+The Virgin Islands University Center for Excellence in Developmental Disabilities Education, Research, and Service (VI UCEDD) at the University of the Virgin Islands has been selected to participate in the outbound program

 VIUCEDD is located in Kingshill and will be the first location in a United States territory to host a PFP-IDE fellow.
 Their expertise in inclusive education lies in job training and job coaching programs which are integral to successful inclusive employment initiatives and the mobilization of persons with disabilities in the workforce.
 Within the sphere of job coaching, VIUCEDD partners with vocational rehabilitation service providers to train job coaches on person centered planning.
 The result of this individualized model is customized employment matches that are better suited to the needs of the person receiving the job coaching.